 - Discount retailers: Dollar General, Family Dollar, Target

-- Dental and vision providers: In-network providers for eligible copays
+- Dental and vision providers: In-network dentists and optometrists for eligible copays

 - Utility companies: Select plans allow bill payment directly to utility providers